glouwa/d3-hypertree/readme.md

 @import 'd3-hypertree/dist/index-browser-dark';
 ```

-And instantiate (in this case as child of document.body) the Component:
+and instantiate (in this case as child of document.body) the Component:

 ```typescript
 import { Hypertree } from 'd3-hypertree'

 const hypertree = new Hypertree(
     {
         parent: document.body,